tigdevs/makkari/README.md

 ## 🤝 Contributing

-You can contribute to Napa.js in following ways:
+You can contribute to Makkari in following ways:

 - [Report issues](https://github.com/tigdevs/makkari/issues) and help us verify fixes as they are checked in.
 - Review the [source code changes](https://github.com/tigdevs/makkari/pulls).